-- 5. Transforming children and young people's mental health provision: a green paper was published by the Department of Health and the Department for Education on 4 December.
-The deadline for response is 2 March 2018. - 6.
-The Green Paper affirms the current work programme to implement "Future in Mind".
-A further £300m has been announced primarily to strength the links between School and the NHS.
+- 6. The Green Paper affirms the current work programme to implement "Future in Mind".
+A further £300 million has been announced primarily to strength the links between School and the NHS.
 The money it seems will go to the NHS. - 7.
-The new proposals include: - 7.1 Every school and college will be encouraged to appoint a designated lead for mental health to oversee the approach to mental health and wellbeing.
+The new proposals include: - 7.1.
+Every school and college will be encouraged to appoint a designated lead for mental health to oversee the approach to mental health and wellbeing.
 All children and young people's mental health services should identify a link for schools and colleges.
 This link will provide rapid advice, consultation and signposting.
-There will be a new offer of training to help leads and staff to deliver whole school approaches to promoting better mental health. - 7.2 Funding for mental health workforce of community-based mental health support teams, supervised by NHS children and young people's mental health staff, to provide specific extra capacity for early intervention and ongoing help.
+There will be a new offer of training to help leads and staff to deliver whole school approaches to promoting better mental health. - 7.2.
+Funding for mental health workforce of community-based mental health support teams, supervised by NHS children and young people's mental health staff, to provide specific extra capacity for early intervention and ongoing help.
 Their work will be managed jointly by schools, colleges and the NHS.
-The Designated Senior Leads for Mental Health in schools will work closely with the new Support Teams. - 7.3 A new 4-week waiting time for NHS children and young people's mental health services to be piloted in some areas.
+The Designated Senior Leads for Mental Health in schools will work closely with the new Support Teams. - 7.3.
+A new four-week waiting time for NHS children and young people's mental health services to be piloted in some areas.
 This builds on the expansion of specialist NHS services already underway.
-The reduced waiting time will be achieved for a fifth to a quarter of the country by 2022/23.
+The reduced waiting time will be achieved for a fifth to a quarter of the country by 2022/23. - 8.
+For SEND children there will be further work and proposals taking into account Dame Lenehan's review of children in residential and special schools in spring 2018.
+There will be a national leadership board for children and young people with high needs.

-- 8. For SEND children there will be further work and proposals taking into account Dame Lenehan's review of children in residential and special schools in spring 2018.
-There will be a national leadership board for children and young people with high needs. - 9.
-For 16-25 year olds, there will be a new national strategic partnership with key stakeholders focused on improving the mental health of 16-25 year olds by encouraging more coordinated action, experimentation and robust evaluation.
+9. For 16-25 year olds, there will be a new national strategic partnership with key stakeholders focused on improving the mental health of 16-25 year olds by encouraging more coordinated action, experimentation and robust evaluation.